 There are many possible reasons for this behavior and knowing when, how often, and which paws can help your veterinarian to find the underlying cause for the behavior.
 Some owners never see their dog licking his paws, but will see the results, which include discoloration of the fur on the paw or paws or redness between the toes.

 If you notice any of these behaviors you may want to seek the help of your veterinarian to determine if there is a reason to be concerned.
 While this article cannot contain all of the reasons for a dog to lick his paws, a few of the more common reasons are discussed below.

 Pain or Discomfort

 Sometimes dogs lick their paws for the soothing effect because they are anxious or bored.
-Dogs with anxiety are often restless and may demand a lot of attention when you are around.
-Constant licking of the paws due to anxiety or boredom can lead to other complications such as infections of the skin on the paw or inflamed callous- type lesions are known as lick granulomas.
+Dogs with anxiety are often restless and may demand a lot of attention when they are around.

 If you want to read more about your pet’s health, go to our Pet Owners section.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.